isabella232/core-services-learn.en/help/id-service/use-opt-in-to-control-experience-cloud-activities-based-on-user-consent.md

 It boils down to this:

-**If Opt-in is enabled in the ECID (via a Boolean variable), it delays the Experience Cloud solution libraries from firing tags or setting cookies until consent has been given for that solution.**
+**If Opt-in is enabled in the Identity Service (via a Boolean variable), it delays the Experience Cloud solution libraries from firing tags or setting cookies until consent has been given for that solution.**

 Opt-in also allows you to decide if any tags fire *before* user consent as well, and then this consent information (along with the consent given by the end user) is stored, so that it can be used on subsequent hits.
 Storage of the consent is available in the Opt-in options, or you can integrate with a CMP and have it store consent selections.

 ## Enabling and Configuring Opt-In

-Opt-in also is most easily configurable with Launch, by Adobe.
+Opt-in also is most easily configurable with Adobe Experience Platform Launch.
 View the following short video to see how.

 >[!VIDEO](https://video.tv.adobe.com/v/26431/?quality=12)